abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

     We proceed sequentially with the first ``SequenceVar`` (``current_var_ = 0``) and exchange the first and second ``IntervalVar``\s, then the first and the third ``IntervalVar``\s and so on until exhaustion of all possibilities.
-Here is the code to increment these indices to create each neighbor solution candidate:
+Here is the code to increment these indices to create each candidate solution:

     ..  code-block:: c++